ChristosMonogios/jekyll-list-of-posts-based-on-tags-tag/README.md

 ## How to use the tag

- Add the tag in your templates like this: {% getPosts N %} where N is the number of the relevant posts you want to show.
+ Add the tag in your templates like this: {% relevant_posts_list N %} where N is the number of the relevant posts you want to show.

  Example:

  ```
- {% getPosts 5 %}
+ {% relevant_posts_list 5 %}
  ```

 ## Author